github/developer.github.com/content/changes/2014-05-13-deployments-api-updates.md

 author_name: atmos
 ---

-We're continuing to iterate on the [Deployments API preview][2], and we're starting to see it satisfy more and more use cases.
+We're continuing to iterate on the [Deployments API preview][deployments-preview], and we're starting to see it satisfy more and more use cases.
 Today we're introducing new attributes for Deployments and Deployment Statuses as well as a few payload changes.

 **This is a breaking change for Deployment Status payloads**.
 If you're trying out this new API during its preview period, you'll need to update your code to continue working with it.